dgerabagi/data-curation-environment/flattened_repo.md

 ### A118.
 DCE - Database Integration Plan
 - **Description:** A plan to transition from the brittle `dce_history.json` file to a robust SQLite database for managing cycle history, solving data loss issues.
 - **Tags:** plan, architecture, database, sqlite, persistence, data integrity

+### A119.
+DCE - Universal Task Checklist for Cycle 122+
+- **Description:** A structured checklist for the next phase of development, focusing on stabilizing the new SQLite database integration.
+- **Tags:** checklist, planning, database, sqlite

 ### A200.
 Cycle Log
 - **Description:** A log of all development cycles for historical reference and context.